 II.
-What are the attorney's fees?
-Are they reimbursable?
+The attorney's fees:

 There are also tables for VID based maximum amounts of recoverable attorney's fees, which also shall take into account reasonability criteria (Rule 152 of the RoP).
 However, it can be assumed that these amounts will often be exhausted.
 The maximum limits for recoverable lawyers' fees lie between up to 38k EUR (VID up to 250k EUR) and up to 2mio EUR (VID about 50mio EUR).